Police-Data-Accessibility-Project/PDAP-Datasets-App/README.md

-# pdap-intake-ui
- Prototype Django UI for intake of data
+A Django UI for intake of locally scraped data

- ## Getting Started
+# Getting Started
 1. Clone this repo
 2. Have Python, PIP & virtualenv installed
 3. Create a venv